• Home

 My first response is always — there is no magic potion to turn a person into a successful parent.
 However, I strongly believe in my three “golden rules” for rearing children.
 I not only lived by them in my own home, I also carried this philosophy into my classroom.

-(1) PARENT AS A TEAM — Mom and Dad must always appear to be a united front — even if in private they do not agree — because kids instinctively know how to divide and conquer.
 In addition to being a TEAM, parents must also TEACH BY EXAMPLE (i.e., practice what you preach) . . . in other words . . .
 BE THE PERSON you want your child to be when he/she becomes an adult.

 (2) BE CONSISTENT — This is paramount!
 If you say “no” to something — stick to it — no matter how many times the child begs.
 Same goes if you say “yes.”
 For example, if you say “Yes.
 We will go to the zoo” and it rains on that scheduled day . . . make sure you go to the zoo as soon as possible.
 Or . . . if you say “No. You can’t have that candy at the store’s checkout counter.”
 Don’t change your mind because you fear an embarrassing temper tantrum.
 You are only setting yourself up for bigger — more frustrating — battles in the future.
 Consistency is how children learn trust.
 It is also how they see and set their boundaries.